henryjlee729/portfolio/posts/bejanaro-notes.md

 ---
 title: 'Bejanaro Notes'
-date: 'Feburary 8, 2025'
+date: 'May 14, 2025'
-excerpt: 'Keywords: TypeScript, Notes'
+excerpt: 'Keywords: TypeScript, Notes, Data Structures and Algorithms'
 cover_image: '/images/bejanaro-notes/homepage.png'
 ---

 # Bejanaro Notes

-In the spring semester of my sophomore year, I am currently taking CS 25100: Data Structure and Algorithms.
-This is a very important class that I need to pass in order for me to be able to take upper-level computer science courses.
+In the spring semester of my sophomore year, I have taken CS 25100: Data Structure and Algorithms.
+This is a very important class that I needed to pass in order for me to be able to take upper-level computer science courses.
 I have tried taking it in the fall semester but circumstances have made me unable to continue the class in that semester.

-However, while I take the class in the fall semester, someone from my class has made a website that contains all of the lecture notes.
+However, when I took the class in the fall semester, someone from my class has made a website that contains all of the lecture notes.
 The website was built with TypeScript, HTML, CSS, and JavaScript.
 The link to the website is <a href = "https://bejaranonotes.github.io/cs251/"> here</a> and the link to the repository is <a href = "https://github.com/BejaranoNotes/cs251"> here</a>.

 ## The Issue